groupvine/gv-api/README.md

     }
 ```

-To add a new member with a custom attribute to a couple lists and to the "marketing" sub-group as an Editor (the
+To add a new member with a custom attribute to a couple lists and to the "marketing" sub-group as an Editor:
-"fields" property is now required to give the ordering of the group and list fields, in case any of the lists
-are only defined within a particular sub-group):

 ```
     ...